 Do you want to learn how to to color polymer clay with chalk and get some really cool results?
+As ordinary paint is not the best way to go, we need to look into a dry medium for good results.
 Yes we know that polymer clay like Sculpey comes in an array of beautiful colors – even some with pearly sheens and metallic looks – but…

-Let’s say hypothetically you wanted to experiment with different color combos, create unique swirl or marbled effects, perhaps for jewelry or decor pieces, and just up the awesome factor a little?
+Let’s say hypothetically you wanted to experiment with different color combos, create unique textural, swirl or marbled effects, perhaps for jewelry or decorative pieces, and just up the awesome factor a little?
 Well then you are going to love this approach I’m about to show you.

-Emphasis on chalk pastels.
-They may be square, like these above.
+Chalk pastels are usually square, like these here.
 I got a basic set of 12 sticks for a little less than $10 at Hobby Lobby.
+This was a few years ago however.

 Coloring Polymer Clay with Oil Pastels – Good Idea?